-Dr. Tibor Bíró graduated from the Budapest University of Economic Sciences with a degree in business administration.
-He is a certified auditor and chartered accountant.
-He was head of the Finance Department of Tatabánya City Council's Executive Committee between 1978 and 1982, then from 1982 a professor at the College of Finance and Accounting, and between 1990 and 2013 head of department at the Budapest Business School.
+Dr. Tibor Bíró graduated from the College of Finance and Accountancy in 1982 with a degree in economics, and from the Budapest University of Economics in 1978.
+He hes been a certified auditor and chartered accountant since 1986.
+He was the Head of the Financial Department of the City Council of Tatabánya from 1978 to 1982.
+From 1982, he was a professor at the College of Finance and Accounting, and between 1990 and 2013 head of department at the Budapest Business School.
+Since his retirement in 2015, he has been a visiting lecturer, and working actively in his auditing and consulting company.

-From 2000 onwards, for a period of ten years, he was a member of the Presidium of the Budapest branch of the Chamber of Hungarian Auditors, and currently works as a member of the Chamber's Education Committee.
+From 2000 onwards, for a period of ten years, he was a member of the Presidium of the Budapest branch of the Chamber of Hungarian Auditors, and also worked as a member of the Chamber's Education Committee for five years.
 He has been a non-executive member of OTP Bank's Board of Directors since 1992.
 He has been a member of OTP Bank's Remuneration Committee since 2009, and of its Nomination Committee since 2014.